 Are bears related to dogs or cats?

 In the great tree of life, bears are most closely related to dog-like creatures, including dogs, weasels, and raccoons as well as seals, sea lions, and walruses.
-This suborder is known as the Caniformia, whereas cat-like creatures belong to the Feliformia suborder.
+This suborder is the Caniformia, whereas cat-like creatures belong to the Feliformia suborder.
 Both of these are “sub” orders within the Carnivora (meat-eating) order of Mammals.

 What is the bear’s best sense?